Services & Resources

 - The Anti-Racism and Cultural Diversity Office provides a safe space for students, faculty and staff to strengthen the diversity of the University community.

-- Through the Access and Inclusion Peer Program, experienced upper-year student mentors are paired with first-year students who are members of underrepresented groups, including Indigenous, Black, LGBTQ+ and first-generation (first in a family to attend postsecondary studies).
+- Through the Access and Inclusion Peer Program, experienced upper-year student mentors are paired with first-year students who are members of underrepresented groups, including Indigenous, Black, 2SLGBTQ+ and first-generation (first in a family to attend post-secondary studies).

 - Student-run associations such as the National Society of Black Engineers, Women in Science and Engineering, Queer Sphere, Muslim Students’ Association and the Indigenous Students Association host a range of special events and outreach activities year-round.